wangmeng13thu/L3-F-TOUCH/README.md

 L3 F-TOUCH sensor is an enhanced version of the GelSight sensor, it acquires a much better three-axis force sensing capability while being ***L***ight-weight, ***L***ow-cost and wire***L***ess for the ease of replication and deployment.

+We decouple the three-axis force and tactile information using a suspension structure with mirrored visual tag.
+The L3 F-TOUCH demonstrates an improved force sensing capability immuned from contact geometry compared to other GelSight-like designs while being light and cost-effective compared to commercial three-axis force sensors.
+The wireless data transmission feature also enables broader applications of akin vision-based tactile sensors.

 This repository contains the documentation and manufacturing files for L3 F-TOUCH tactile sensor.

 Manufacturing